HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 where `E(h(x))` is the average value of `h(x)` from a collection of iTrees; `h(x)` is the "path length" of the sample `x`, and `c(n)` is the ‘unsuccessful length search’ of a binary tree (the maximum path length of a binary tree from root to external node) `n` is the number of external nodes.

 “path length” is defined as the number of “splittings” made by the algorithm for an instance.
-As shown below, outliers will have shorter path lengths than the rest of the observations.
+As shown below, outliers will have shorter path lengths than the rest of the observations (pictures from [wiki](https://en.wikipedia.org/wiki/Isolation_forest) and [[Sergio Santoyo]][A Brief Overview of Outlier Detection Techniques]).
 Also see the [notebook example](https://github.com/HsiangHung/Machine_Learning_Note/blob/master/Anomaly_Detection/outlier_methods_sklearn.ipynb).

 ![isolation_forest](images/isolation_forest.png)